 To Catch a Diamondback

-When it comes to taking stock of the turtles in Wellfleet, Lewis and his volunteers must first catch them.
-They do this with long-handled crab nets and buckets.
-The hunt takes place at low tide, when the marsh creeks are dry, forcing the turtles to concentrate in the shallow water covering the flats and sandbars.
+On the day of the turtle census in Wellfleet, I watched as Lewis and his volunteers went about catching turtles.
+They did so with long-handled crab nets and buckets.
+The hunt took place at low tide, when the marsh creeks were dry, forcing the turtles to concentrate in the shallow water covering the flats and sandbars.

-Once a turtle has been captured, it is weighed, measured, photographed and marked with identifying notches on the edge of their carapace before being released.
+Once a turtle was captured, it was weighed, measured, photographed, and marked with identifying notches on the edge of their carapace before being released.
 Recapture rates of marked turtles signal the relative health of a population.
 High and increasing recapture rates indicate few recruits and a population on the decline; low and decreasing recapture rates reveal a vibrant and growing population.

 To determine a turtle’s age, researchers count the growth rings on the scutes—the series of plates that form the carapace.
 The rings are similar to those in a tree trunk cross-section, with each ring representing a year in the turtle’s life.
 The researchers also draw blood, which is used to analyze their genetic structure.

-Lewis explains that terrapins from different geographic areas, and even those within the same region, exhibit unique behaviors and are “programmed” to nest in the specific area where they were born—key reasons why transplanting them to increase a depleted population is seldom effective.
+Lewis explained that terrapins from different geographic areas, and even those within the same region, exhibit unique behaviors and are “programmed” to nest in the specific area where they were born—key reasons why transplanting them to increase a depleted population is seldom effective.
 “However, we can boost a local population simply by getting people to report sightings, so that we can find and protect the nests in those areas,” Lewis points out.
 He adds that, like in Marion, diamondbacks are turning up in places where they were thought to have been wiped out years ago.
-For the last decade, Wieber Nourse and Lewis have led intensive conservation efforts with local South Coast communities that has reversed the decline of terrapins in Marion and Wareham by nearly doubling their population.

 Scouting for Diamondbacks: What to Look For